jasonluxie/2-2-hw-code-quiz/README.md

     1. Show score and form input
     1. After form input, save score to local storage with initials
     1. Show return to start button which resets all variables and rebuilds page

+## Notes
+* Hidden HTML elements have their position set to absolute so that they do not show as empty boxes when hidden.
+* High scores are stored as local storage.